 By incorporating better dental care practices, you can prevent the tooth decay from advancing and causing serious cavities that lead to tooth loss.
 Below are a few ways to practice preventative care.

 Molson Park Dental Office is a friendly, full-service dental practice.
 We offer an array of cosmetic dentistry procedures, general dentistry, implant and tooth replacement and neuromuscular dentistry to our clients in Barrie, ON.

 Dr. Adam Chapnick and the caring team at Molson Park Dentistry has been intimately involved in the education of dentistry, making them great patient advocates.
 We place a high priority on patient education to empower our patients to prevent future dental issues.

 Our goal is to help you feel as comfortable as possible during your visit.
-Enjoy our many ameneties.
+Enjoy our many amenities.
 We guarantee short wait times and offer every patient a cold bottle of water at reception.
 Fresh coffee or tea is always available.
-While your dental work is being done, you can be wrapped in a cozy blanket with a neck warmer.
+While your dental work is being done, you can be wrapped in a cosy blanket with a neck warmer.
 You can even listen to music, or browse the Internet, on one of our iPads.
 We also provide stress balls and trigger point release tools if you are feeling uncomfortable, and we offer nitrous oxide (laughing gas) to help with anxiety, too.